 The decision comes following a Recall Petition which was officially ratified by BUSAC on November 21.

-The BUSU Board of Directors appointed President Aidan Hibma to organize the petition efforts, which needed a total of 318 full-time undergraduate signatures to prompt a BUSAC vote to ratify a referendum.
+The BUSU Board of Directors appointed President Aidan Hibma to organize the petition efforts, which needed a total of 318 full-time undergraduate signatures to prompt a BUSAC vote to ratify the referendum.

 Hibma and his team were able to receive 375 signatures, 367 of which were confirmed by Brock University’s Office of the Registrar as current undergraduate students.